rian39/notes/deleuze_guattari_what_is_1997.md

 Thus we find ourselves confronting a new string of functives, systems of coordinates, potentials, states of affairs (etats des choses), things and bodies.
 Etats des choses are ordered mixtures, of very different types, which may even only concern trajectories.
 But things are interactions, and bodies are communications.
 Etats des choses refer to geometrical coordinates of supposedly closed systems, things, refer to energetic coordinates of coupled systmes, and bodies refer to informational coordinates of separated, unconnected systems.
 123

 Concepts and functions thus appear as two types of multiplicities or varieties whose natures are different.
-127
+127 {#concept} {#function}

 science brings to light partial observers  in relation to functions within systems of reference.129